 There are so many devices that are connected to our home networks nowadays.
 I have multiple Amazon Fire Sticks, computers, smart TVs, mobile phones, smart appliances, and so much more.
-At any given time there are around forty devices connected to my home network.
-Since working from home, I have three to four devices that are constantly ‘on the internet’.
+At any given time, there are around forty devices connected to my home network.
+Since working from home, I have three to four machines that are constantly ‘on the internet’.
 The main house TV, my work computer, my son’s computer or Xbox, and the daughter’s Fire Stick/YouTube.
-These devices are typically streaming in some way shape or form.
-All of these devices, plus the other 30 or so that are on, were taxing my router.
-I currently don’t have any CAT5/6/7 wiring in my house so I tried extending my wireless network a few different ways.
+These devices are typically streaming in some way, shape, or form.
+All of these devices, plus the other 30 or so on, were taxing my router.
+I currently don’t have any CAT5/6/7 wiring in my house, so I tried extending my wireless network a few different ways.

 On the first attempt, I extended my wireless network with a network repeater.
-I already had a NETGEAR Nighthawk X4S WiFi Router (R7800) so I added a NETGEAR WiFi Mesh Range Extender (EX8000) to offload some of the wireless clients to.
-This combination had ‘FastLane3’ technology (Dedicated WiFi Link to the router to avoid halving of bandwidth of extended WiFi signals and innovative antenna design for ultimate coverage).
-This worked for a bit except when I was on a video call, the wife was streaming, and the son was gaming.
-There were packet drops and the latency was spiking.
+I already had a NETGEAR Nighthawk X4S WiFi Router (R7800), so I added a NETGEAR WiFi Mesh Range Extender (EX8000) to offload some of the wireless clients too.
+This combination had ‘FastLane3’ technology (Dedicated WiFi Link to the router to avoid halving bandwidth of extended WiFi signals and innovative antenna design for ultimate coverage).
+This attempt worked for a bit except when I was on a video call, the wife was streaming, and the son was gaming.
+There were packet drops, and the latency was spiking.
 This did not work for us.
 So I looked into other solutions.
 I wanted to get an ethernet connection in my son’s office to reduce or eliminate the network latency and packet drops.

 This led to attempt two to resolve the network latency and packet drops.
 I updated my router to ASUS ROG Rapture GT-AX11000 AX11000 Tri-Band 10 Gigabit WiFi 6 Gaming Router.
-This router has all kinds of benefits like 3 bands so I could dedicate a separate band to my son’s office (his computer and Xbox).
+This router has all kinds of benefits like three bands, so I could dedicate a separate band to my son’s office (his computer and Xbox).
 This router also can add nodes to the network to create a mesh network using its AIMesh.
-I tried just using this device buy itself for a few days and the problems did not go away.
-I then proceeded to add the NETGEAR EX8000 repeater to the network to extend the network and after a few days, the network latency and packet drops started again.
+I tried just using this device by itself for a few days, and the problems did not go away.
+I then proceeded to add the NETGEAR EX8000 repeater to the network to extend the network, and after a few days, the network latency and packet drops started again.